BookEPP/BookEPP.github.io/README.md

 ### Calculations with python
 The very popular programming language Python is part of the curriculum at many universities.
 Sympy is a computer algebra programme based on Python.
 In conjunction with the Jupyter notebook, it provides an elegant framework for computer algebra.
 Please consult the Python and Jupyter pages to install these programs on your system.
 On this [GitHub link](https://github.com/BuchEPP/Buch) we provide additional material for detailed calculations and solution notes for the exercises.
 The Python programming is intentionally kept at a simple level so that beginners in programming can get started easily.

+### Contents

+- 1 Overview and Tools
+ - 1.1 Inward Bounds
+ - 1.2 The Elementary Particles
+ - 1.3 Cross sections and Decay Rates
+ - 1.4 Particle Accelerators
+ - 1.5 Detectors
+ - 1.6 Monte Carlo Simulation

+- 2 The Scattering Matrix and its Symmetries
+ - 2.1 The Scattering Matrix
+ - 2.2.
+Rotations in Three Dimensions
+ -